re7gog/GriefPreventionPlus/README.md

 - Overall speed improvements
 - API improvements: all claims and subdivisions have an unique id
 - Less waste of resources (RAM)
+- You can use the /claim [range] command to claim land around your position!
+- Delete claims by id
 - Javadoc for extension developers! (planned)
+- A better integrated protection for modpacks (planned)

 ####Notice
 - GriefPrevention's extensions don't work with GriefPreventionPlus without some little change on the code.
 If needed, I will fork most important GriefPrevention's extension to make it work with GriefPreventionPlus!
 You can ask for it!